 At the meeting of the Women's Club held on Jan.
-3, at the Inn, Stark Young, dramatic critic of the New Republic, spoke at length in an interesting, highly critical way on "The Art of the Theatre."
-He was introduced by Mrs. Phanor J. Eder chairman of the current readings chapter of the club. to the extreme pressure for space in this number of the
+3, at Inn, Stark Young, dramatic critic of the New Republic, so at length in an interesting, highly critical way on "The Art the Theatre.'
+He was introduced by Mrs. Phanor J. Edward chairman of the current readings chapter of the club. to the extreme pressure for space in this number of to be held in Brooklyn on Jan.
+19.